Buschgroßmutter

 The character of the Buschgroßmutter is ambivalent, fluctuating between benevolent and malevolent behaviour.
 She asks people to comb or louse her hair.
 Those who fulfill her request will be rewarded with a neverending clew of yarn, with a spindle covered with a hundred strands of yarn which might vanish through cussing or with either green or yellow leaves which will later become gold if not thrown away.
 It is but very difficult to clean and tidy the Buschweibchen's hair because her head is as cold as ice, thus leading to a (temporary) freezing of the helper's hands.
 When she was sneered at, the Buschgroßmutter takes revenge by breathing on the sneerer which will result in illnesses, most commonly rash.
 Alternatively she will perch herself on the sneerer, also leading to negative effects.
 When called Buschmutter, this woman of the woods is simply evil, e.g. when she attacks children picking berries to steal their harvest and break their jars used to hold the gathered berries.
 She also steals the milk of a herdsman's cows by milking them dry and wakes up napping cowherds by hitting them ruggedly with her crutch.
 The Buschgroßmutter is regionally used to scare the children as is the Buschmutter.

+Normally the Buschgroßmutter is a solitary figure, but occasionally she is said to be the leader of a horde of Moosfräulein ("moss ladies"), female forest spirits which are said to be her daughters.
+Accompanied by her daughters, the Buschgroßmutter roams the countryside in holy nights.
+At those times, she travels in a little cart or waggon and people try to stay out of her way.
+Robert Eisel summarizes the typical characteristics of the Buschgroßemutter, as he calls her, in his Sagenbuch des Voigtlandes (Book of Folk Tales from the Voigtland):